-A process of writing patent descriptions and claims, which are integral components of any patent application.
+A of writing patent descriptions and claims, which are integral components of any patent application.

 The patent attorney’s job description The patent attorney, as the person in charge of preparing the patent specification, must be able to quickly condense the inventive thought and translate it into a specification that will protect the invention.

 Counsel/ patent attorney /law firm/ patent practitioners will first ask you to fill out an invention disclosure contract.
 This permits you to give enough information about your innovation to the attorney so that they can grasp it.
 At this point, your attorney begins drafting the patent application, starting with the design claims.